How to Manage Bash Scripts Using 'paci' (with examples)

 Explanation:

-• refresh: The subcommand that updates the list of available packages and versions.
+• refresh: This sub-command updates the internal list of available packages and their versions, similar to running apt-get update on Ubuntu systems.

 Code: